The Virgin Queen (TV serial): Plot

 From her time as a young princess in her early twenties to her death in 1603, The Virgin Queen explores both the public and private life of Queen Elizabeth I (Anne-Marie Duff).
-The series focuses on the internal motivation behind 25-year-old Elizabeth's vow of chastity upon her ascension to the throne.
+The series focuses on the internal motivation behind 25-year-old Elizabeth's vow of chastity upon her accession to the throne.
 As a child, she confides in her friend Robert Dudley, 1st Earl of Leicester (Tom Hardy), that she wishes to never marry.
 Her relationship with Dudley, who would later become master of the Queen's horses, spans the four-part series and calls into question the ambiguous nature of their relations.
 The series features a scene where a dreaming Elizabeth fantasizes about making love to Dudley.
 When his wife Amy (Emilia Fox) dies under suspicious circumstances, Dudley proposes to the Queen and is rejected.
 Upon his death, Elizabeth's affections turn to Dudley's step-son Robert Devereux, 2nd Earl of Essex.
 However, when he is caught making plans for a coup, she has him executed.

 As queen, Elizabeth is meticulous in constructing her public image.
 Scrutinizing every detail, she micro-manages everything from her appearance to her attitude.
 Alternately chaste and flirtatious, she nevertheless eschews love in favour of England.
 History and politics are intertwined throughout the series, from England's defeat of the Spanish Armada to the change from a Catholic to a Protestant nation, Elizabeth uses her power and her court to maintain her will.